Report for America partnership brings Indigenous affairs journalist to the R-E

 Report for America’s work is funded by a growing list of philanthropic leaders, including the John S. and James L. Knight Foundation, the Facebook Journalism Project, Natasha and Dirk Ziff, the Robert Wood Johnson Foundation, the Joyce Foundation, Craig Newmark Philanthropies, the Lumina Foundation, the Jonathan Logan Family Foundation, the Chan Zuckerberg Initiative, the Heising-Simons Foundation, the Henry L. Kimelman Foundation, the Tow Foundation, the Peter and Carmen Lucia Buck Foundation and more.

-Funding for the RFA position is split between the organization, the newspaper and community donations.
+Funding for RFA journalists is split between the organization, the newspaper and community donations.

-RFA, an initiative of The GroundTruth Project, exponentially grew its newsroom corps from 59 reporters to 225 this year, who will be placed throughout 45 states and Puerto Rico.
-A $2.5 million contribution from the Facebook Journalism Project fueled the growth to shore up local newsrooms amid national cuts and challenges, an RFA statement read.
+Readers can go to www.record-eagle.com/RFA to make a contribution to support the Record-Eagle’s RFA journalists.